Nerdosth/myopia-unsupervised-ML/README.md

 ## Conclusion

-Based on the fine-tuned t-SNE model and the silhouette score analysis conducted on the elbow_data, it is recommended to group the patients into 5 clusters.
+Based on the fine-tuned t-SNE model and the silhouette score analysis conducted, it is recommended to group the patients into 5 clusters.